infobloxopen/terraform-provider-bloxone/modules/bloxone_anycast/README.md

    DHCP HA Group: When the service is set to DHCP and at least two hosts are provided, a DHCP HA group is created with anycast configuration.

-   DNS Configuration: When the service is set to DNS, DNS resources including DNS views and authoritative zones are created.
+   DNS Configuration: When the service is set to DNS, Anycast config profile is created with DNS

+   DFP Configuration: When the service is set to DFP, Anycast config profile is created with DFP

 ## Module Workflow